 Bill is a graduate of Fieldston High School and the University of Pittsburgh.
 He received an MA in philosophy from Brown and a Masters of City Planning from MIT.
 He is co-author, with Professor Joan Smith, of The Uses of the American Prison, (DC Heath).
 He published "Promoting Racial Integration in Housing" (The Journal of Town Planning) and "The Limits of Reform" (The Prison Journal).

-His op-eds have appeared in the Baltimore Sun, the Boston Globe, the Boston Herald, the Patriot Ledger, Alternet, CounterPunch, and elsewhere.
-He has written political satire for the Someville Community News and for The Panther Players (Vermont NPR).
+His op-eds have appeared in the Baltimore Sun, the Boston Globe, the Boston Herald, the Patriot Ledger, Alternet, CounterPunch, Commonwealth Magazine, and elsewhere.
+He has written political satire for the Somerville Community News and for The Panther Players (Vermont NPR).
 He has delivered numerous commentaries on National Public Radio.

 He has worked at the Open Center for Children day care center, the Back of the Hill Community Development Corporation, Lakeview Manor Tenant Association, and Law Enforcement Action Partnership.
 He has done video work for LEAP and as a retired volunteer for SIFMA-Now in Boston.
 His photos have been displayed at a number of small venues in Massachusetts.

 script for video

 The War on Drugs was a full frontal attack on the turbulent 60’s, when unfettered state force adopted a hair trigger, us-them mentality about drug users, especially if they were activists who looked like I did at that time.